scrow/PHP-Inventory/README.md

 	cp config.inc.php.SAMPLE config.inc.php
 	mysql -uUSER -pPASSWORD << tables.sql

-As of the current version, you must manually create the default location and group in the database:

-	mysql -uUSER -pPASSWORD inventory

-and then:

-	INSERT INTO inventory.locations (shortName) VALUES (' * Default');
-	INSERT INTO inventory.groups (shortName) VALUES (' * Default');

 Optionally (and recommended for public servers) password protect the inventory service by creating an `.htpasswd` file.

 ## Current Limitations ##